-- Shooting range management should also consider how to dispose of waste that contains lead residues to minimise the impact of lead pollution on the environment. - Ranges and clubs should nominate a health and safety representative, often the Range Officer, who is trained to minimise lead exposure and tasked to actively raise awareness amongst shooters of ways to decrease lead exposure.
-For example, they could initiate the production of advice, policies, procedures, and programmes specific to indoor shooting ranges according to relevant standards and legislation. - Shooters should use personal protective equipment (PPE) and consider regular blood tests to check their lead levels.
-(14, 15) - Clubs should advise shooters to consult a doctor if concerned about their health.
-ARPHS will contact members with raised blood lead levels and discuss how lead exposures may be reduced. - Lead exposure resulting from work activities is a matter for the Department of Labour (DoL).
+- Ranges and clubs should nominate a

+health and safety representative, often

+the Range Officer, who is trained to

+minimise lead exposure and tasked to

+actively raise awareness amongst

+shooters of ways to decrease lead

+exposure.
+For example, they could initiate

+the production of advice, policies,

+procedures, and programmes specific to

+indoor shooting ranges according to

+relevant standards and legislation.

+- Shooters should use personal protective equipment (PPE) and consider regular blood tests to check their lead levels.
+(14, 15)

+- Clubs should advise shooters to consult a doctor if concerned about their health.
+NPHS will contact members with raised blood lead levels and discuss how lead exposures may be reduced. - Lead exposure resulting from work activities is a matter for the Department of Labour (DoL).
 (16,17)

-Should you require any further information about dealing with environmental exposure to lead, please contact the duty Health Protection Officer (Environmental Health) at ARPHS ph: 09 623 4600.
+Should you require any further information about dealing with environmental exposure to lead, please contact the duty Health Protection Officer (Environmental Health) at NPHS ph: 09 623 4600.